iSHAREScheme/iSHARESatellite/INSTALL.md

 ### Configure Your Signing Certificate (e.g. your eIDAS certificate)

-**Note: For the satellite production environment, you should receive your qualified seal digital certificate from your chosen certificate authority, as specified by iSHARE.
-You can request your certificate in the p12 format.
-For test environments, you can request your certificates by using the following link:<a> https://ca7.isharetest.net:8442/ejbca/ra </a>.
+**Note: For the satellite production environment, you should receive your qualified eseal digital certificate from your chosen certificate authority.
+The list of trusted Certificate authorities is as specified by iSHARE.
+You can request your certificate in the p12 format. <br>For test environments, you can request your test certificates by using the following link:<a> https://ca7.isharetest.net:8442/ejbca/ra </a>.
 Use the "postpone" option during your request.
 Once your request is approved, you will get a link via email to download the certificate.**

-Your satellite needs signing certificates to enable Oauth2.0 protocol.
+Your satellite needs signing certificates to sign JWTs.
 You will need the fullchain certificate file, and private key file.
 The certificates should be RSA encrypted.

 You can use the command below to extract the public certificate, with the correct format and file name, from the p12 certificate file.
 ```sh